Decisions From Possibility

 Here’s why: 1.
 You’re trying to do too many things all at once.
 Our brain does not like change.
 It REALLY doesn’t like when you try to change everything all at once.
 It will fight you and when it’s you against you, you lose every time.
 Pick one area you want to change.
 Just one, and then go on to step two below.
 2. You’re not writing out a step-by-step plan.
 One hack to get around your brain’s desire to stay the same, not expend any energy, and only do enjoyable things is to make the change very simple and very basic and very, very easy.
 3. You aren’t evaluating.
 You’ve probably heard that you need to be consistent to create success.
 That’s only half the story.
 You need to be consistently doing things that work in order to create success.
 In order to do this, you need a process to evaluate what you’re actually doing (and not doing), and what parts are working (or not).
 If you know the way you’re doing things isn’t creating the follow through you want and you’re ready for some help, schedule a consult to find out what specifically is standing in between you and how you want to be spending your time.Read More

 This is such a meaty topic, I want to start by breaking it down piece by piece so we can start to untangle this belief over the course of a week.
 Let’s start with some of the most common reasons why you might be thinking that you’re not doing enough: 1.
 You’re wired this way.
 Our brains love to think doing more is the solution for pretty much everything.
 What comes to mind is, “if all you have is a hammer, everything looks like a nail.”
 Until you understand what the real problem is (your thoughts and feelings) you will always try to action your way to a solution.
 2. You haven’t defined what “enough” is, ahead of time and on purpose.
 Since “enough” isn’t some tangible thing we can look up and measure, if left unexamined, we will always decide that our current “lack of results” mean that we haven’t done enough.
 3. Our brains think doing = results.
 That’s not the case.
 Doing = a piece of a larger multi-piece puzzle that creates a result.
 4. We as a society have been taught more is better.
 Therefore, if we don’t have the results more is the answer.
 5. We think “being productive” is a badge of honor and if we’re productive, we can feel good.
 And conversely, if we determine that we’re being “unproductive” it means we’re a failure.
 Just like with “enough”, not only does “productivity” need to be defined, on purpose ahead of time it also really needs to be examined and untangled from your worth and purpose.
 Ok!
 That’s all for today.
-Tomorrow, we’ll talk about what happens when you keep believing that you’re not doing enough.
+Tomorrow, we’ll talk about what happens when you think you’re not doing enough.
 Hint: it’s not so great for the longevity of whatever goal you’re working on!
 In the meantime, I’d love to know, which reason sounds most like the one you’re operating from right now?
 Tell me in the comments on let me know over on Instagram.
 P.S.
 If you loved this and want to take a personalized, deeper dive into why you keep believing that you haven’t done enough so you can finally stop believing it for good, I want to invite you to book a consult.Read More

 Planning well is really simple, here’s what my process looks like: Get everything you want and need to do out of your head and on to paper Decide what you’re 10/10 committed to doing this week Decide when you’ll do those things Put those things into whatever calendaring/planning system you use And go!Read More